telefonicaid/iotagent-node-lib/doc/architecture.md

 #### Commands

-**IMPORTANT NOTE:** at the present moment, commands (both push and poll) are supported only in the case of explictely provisioned agents.
+**IMPORTANT NOTE:** at the present moment, commands (both push and poll) are supported only in the case of explictly provisioned agents.
 For autoprovisioned agents commands are not currently supported, although [an issue](https://github.com/telefonicaid/iot-agent-node-lib/issues/572) has been created about this functionality.

 Commands are modelled as updates over a lazy attribute.
 As in the case of the lazy attributes, updates over a command will be forwarded by the Context Broker to the IoT Agent, that will in turn interact with the device to perform the requested action.
-Parameters for the command will be passed inside the command value.
+Parameters for the command will be passed inside the command `value` along with any `metadata`, and in the case of an NGSI-LD command a `datasetId` if provided.

 There are two differences with the lazy attributes: